Giancarlo Stanton Player Props: Yankees vs. Astros

-On Friday, Giancarlo Stanton (on the back of going 1-for-4 with a home run and two RBI) and the New York Yankees play the Houston Astros, whose starting pitcher will be Hunter Brown.
-First pitch is at 7:05 PM ET.
+The New York Yankees, including Giancarlo Stanton and his .543 slugging percentage over his past 10 games, take on starting pitcher Justin Verlander and the Houston Astros at Yankee Stadium, Saturday at 1:05 PM ET.

-He hit a home run while going 1-for-4 in his previous game against the Astros.
+He hit a home run while going 1-for-3 in his previous game against the Astros.

 Giancarlo Stanton Game Info & Props vs. the Astros